top of page

 What is the origin of human thinking?

 We hoped that mathematics could help.
 It can provide a shortcut around reasoning.
 At the core of mathematical logic, there is a formula.
 If you know the formula, you don’t need the reasoning.
 To find the surface of a rectangle, you only need to remember that it is multiplication.
 Nobody will ask you why.
 Mathematics can be used to avoid reasoning.
 Of course, someone had to find the formula.
-We called him a genius and put his name in the dictionary.
+We call him a genius and put his name in the dictionary.
 This is our way of protecting our ego.

 There must be a way to explain the discrepancy between our mind and our body?